 Creating or Authorizing a Secondary Suite

-Before making plans to create a secondary suite in a new or existing house, or making renovation plans to authorize an unauthorized suite, contact the Planning Division to confirm that the property has appropriate zoning.
+Before making plans to create a secondary suite in a new or existing house or to renovate an existing suite, contact the Planning Division to confirm that the property has the right zoning.

-Secondary suites must conform to the regulations in the Zoning Bylaw, including regulations for size, parking, and flood construction levels.
-Zoning regulations for secondary suites are provided for convenience in the Secondary Suite Guide.
-Plans must be approved by the Building Division to ensure conformance with the Zoning Bylaw and Building Code before a Building Permit can be issued.
-A Tree Permit also required.
+Secondary suites must meet the regulations in the Building Code and Zoning Bylaw.
+Zoning regulations for secondary suites, including regulations for size, parking, and flood construction levels, are provided for convenience in the Secondary Suite Guide.
+Plans must be approved by the Building Division before a Building Permit can be issued.
+A Tree Permit is also required.

 Secondary suites must also meet the City’s design standards to ensure they provide safe, healthy and good quality housing.
 Different design standards apply for houses built before July 1998 and for houses built after July 1998.